 2015 – 2016 Ouachita Electric Cooperative (Arkansas)

-Advised Mark Cayce, General Manager, regarding PAYS tariff approval from the Arkansas Public Service Commission.
-Provided Ouachita with the latest PAYS model tariff, edited testimony for Mr. Cayce and Michael W. Searcy, Ouachita’s expert witness, and provided answers to Commission inquiries.
+Advised Mark Cayce, General Manager, regarding Ouachita’s filing for approval of a PAYS tariff by the Arkansas Public Service Commission.
+Provided Ouachita with the latest PAYS model tariff, edited testimony for Mr. Cayce and Michael W. Searcy, Ouachita’s expert witness, and prepared their responses to Commission inquiries.
 The Commission approved Ouachita’s PAYS tariff in its February 8, 2016 order in Docket No. 15-106, Order No. 2.

-Provided the HREA with support for its efforts regarding Docket No. 2006-0425, to examine the issues and requirements raised by, and contained in, Hawaii’s Solar Water Heating Pay As You Save Program (“SWH Financing Program”), Act 240, Session Laws of Hawaii (2006) (“Act 240”) and Docket No. 2011-0186, Instituting a proceeding to investigate the implementation of on-bill financing.
+Provided the HREA with support in Docket No. 2006-0425, examining the issues and requirements raised by, and contained in, Hawaii’s Solar Water Heating Pay As You Save Program (“SWH Financing Program”), Act 240, Session Laws of Hawaii (2006) (“Act 240”) and Docket No. 2011-0186, Instituting a proceeding to investigate the implementation of on-bill financing.
 Docket 2006-0425 resulted in the HECO companies’ successful implementation of its Solar$aver pilot.

 2007 – 2010 Midwest Energy (Kansas)